- The annual methane output of raising one cow is the equivalent of driving a car 7,800 miles per year.

 Ask your favorite restaurants to add more plant-based options.
 They are happy to add them by patron’s request as they are more cost-effective options for the restaurants.

 Share with friends! and take the #8meals challenge!
 Host a plant-based potluck dinner to introduce new options to friends.
 Many new plant-based products that are available make this transition much easier and more interesting.

-Some believe that switching to a fish only diet is helpful, but fishing nets are the leading contributor of plastic pollution in our oceans.
-A plant-based is the most eco-friendly change you can make.
+Some believe that switching to a pescatarian (fish only) diet is helpful, but fishing nets are the leading contributor of plastic pollution in our oceans.
+A plant-based diet is the most eco-friendly change you can make.